Uk

 Can you fix crossbite without braces?

 Not everyone likes the idea of fixed, metal braces.
-Fortunately, there are alternatives that can be just as effective for many cases, such as invisible aligners or clear brace brackets like SmileDirectClub or NewSmile.
+Fortunately, there are alternatives that can be just as effective for many cases, such as invisible aligners or clear brace brackets like NewSmile.

 Do be aware that anything other than metal braces will require private treatment; the NHS only funds metal braces.